carlosnzinga/evento2/README.md

 ## Getting Started

 npx create-next-app@14.0.1 .

-?
-Would you like to use TypeScript? » No / Yes(node:2512)

 √ Would you like to use TypeScript? ...
 No / (Yes)
 √ Would you like to use ESLint? ...
 No / (Yes)
 √ Would you like to use Tailwind CSS? ...
 No / (Yes)